mkieweg/stripe-api/README.md

 ## API

 The API endpoints are defined in the OpenAPI 3 specification in `doc/openapi.yml`.
+The server is configured to listen on poer 80 by default.

 ### `/api/v1/register`